This page aims to provide answers to common questions about Conflicts of Interest (COIs) and COI regulations at NC State University.

 If you have forgotten your Unity ID and/or password, contact the SPARCS help desk at (919) 515-4357.

 Your COI information is considered part of your personnel record.
 Access to the information contained therein is limited to personnel who need to review and approve your disclosure and to ensure that any resulting management plan is followed.
 This includes, but is not limited to, your department head, the director and/or associate dean for research in your college, your dean, your college research office, and staff in the office of Sponsored Programs and Regulatory Compliance Services.
-Others who may access your COI from time to time include the Office of Technology Commercialization and New Ventures, Vice Chancellor for Research and Innovation, and staff in the General Counsel’s office.
+Others who may access your COI from time to time include the Office of Research Commercialization, Vice Chancellor for Research and Innovation, and staff in the General Counsel’s office.